 We publish themed issues on a quarterly basis.
-To learn about the theme, please subscribe to our newsletter (you can find it under the logo on our home page) or look for the announcement on social media (@dilettantearmy on Instagram and Twitter, Dilettante Army on Facebook).
-There will also be a post announcing the upcoming issue on our Issues page.
+To learn about the theme, please subscribe to our newsletter (on the home page, click “Newsletter” on the top right corner) to receive the Open Call for Submissions over email, or look for the announcement on social media (@dilettantearmy on Instagram and Twitter).
+You will also be able to see the Open Call under “Upcoming Issue” at the top of our Issues page.

 DO WE ACCEPT YOUR TYPE OF SUBMISSION?